John Wilkins: In London, Oxford and Cambridge

 Wilkins was one of the group of savants, interested in experimental philosophy, who gathered round Charles Scarburgh, the royalist physician who arrived in London in summer 1646 after the fall of Oxford to the parliamentarian forces.
 The group included George Ent, Samuel Foster, Francis Glisson, Jonathan Goddard, Christopher Merrett, and John Wallis.

 Others of Scarburgh's circle were William Harvey and Seth Ward.
 This London group, the Gresham College group of 1645, was described much later by Wallis, who mentions also Theodore Haak, anchoring it also to the Palatine exiles; there are clear connections to the Wilkins Oxford Philosophical Club, another and less remote precursor to the Royal Society.

 From 1648 Charles Louis was able to take up his position as Elector of the Palatinate on the Rhine, as a consequence of the Peace of Westphalia.
 Wilkins travelled to continental Europe, and according to Anthony Wood visited Heidelberg.

 In 1648 Wilkins became Warden of Wadham College in Oxford, and under him the college prospered.
 He fostered political and religious tolerance and drew talented minds to the college, including Christopher Wren.
 Although he was a supporter of Oliver Cromwell, Royalists placed their sons in his charge.
 From those interested in experimental science, he drew together a significant group known as the Oxford Philosophical Club, which by 1650 had been constituted with a set of rules.
 Besides some of the London group (Goddard, Wallis, Ward, and Wren who was a young protégé of Scarburgh), it included (in the account of Thomas Sprat) Ralph Bathurst, Robert Boyle, William Petty, Lawrence Rooke, Thomas Willis, and Matthew Wren.
 Robert Hooke was gradually recruited into the Wilkins group: he arrived at Christ Church, Oxford in 1653, working his way to an education, became assistant to Willis, became known to Wilkins (possibly via Richard Busby) as a technician, and by 1658 was working with Boyle.

-In 1656, Wilkins married Robina French (née Cromwell), youngest sister of Oliver Cromwell, who had been widowed in 1655 when her husband Peter French, a canon of Christ Church, Oxford, had died.
+In 1656, Wilkins married Oliver Cromwell's youngest sister, Robina French (née Cromwell), who had been widowed in 1655 when her husband Peter French, a canon of Christ Church, Oxford, had died.
 Wilkins thereby joined a high stratum of Parliamentary society, and the couple used rooms in Whitehall Palace.
 Shortly before his death, Oliver Cromwell arranged for Wilkins a new appointment as Master of Trinity College, Cambridge, an appointment that was confirmed by Richard Cromwell who succeeded his father as Lord Protector.
 Wilkins was there long enough to befriend and become a patron of Isaac Barrow.